ahamed-2004/PRODIGY_WD_04/README.md

 ## Credits

-This project was created by [Your Name] and inspired by [source of inspiration].
+This project was created by Ahamed Ali.

 ## License